Katia-2020/React-Drag_and_Drop/README.md

 the user is notified.
 The supported files are converted into base64.
 Once files are uploaded and converted, the user has an option to delete them.

 ### Technologies:
-React, JavaScript, Async promises, Lifecycle events, TDD testing (Jest), GitHub branches, SVG, SCSS and CSS modules.
+React, JavaScript, Async promises, Lifecycle events, TDD testing (Jest), GitHub branches, SVG, SCSS and CSS modules, Webpack, Babel, Eslint, Stylelint.

 ### Demo: